CentraleSupélecDépartement informatique

 Put it all together

-Define a function main() that measures that execution time of fibonacci_rec() and fibonacci_iter(), and plots the performance curves.
+and add the instructions to measure that execution time of fibonacci_rec() and fibonacci_iter(), and plots the performance curves.

 Alternative method